History of the India national cricket team: Turn of the millennium (2000–2007)

 In 2005, Indian cricket was again shrouded in controversy.
 After a somewhat slow season marked by a dip in team performance following the famous Pakistan series ended, the coaching job passed from John Wright to the Australian Greg Chappell.
 Saurav Ganguly, whose batting form had taken a beating in that year, was involved in a spat with Chappell over whether he should be continuing as captain to reduce pressure on him.
 This was followed by Ganguly being dropped from the team and Rahul Dravid taking over as captain.
 While Tendulkar, Sehwag and Dravid formed the mainstay of the Indian batting, the coming of age of players like Yuvraj Singh and Mohammad Kaif led to the emergence of younger stars like Suresh Raina and MS Dhoni.

 India's traditional strengths have always been its line-up of spin bowlers and batsmen.
-Currently, it has a very strong batting lineup with Rahul Dravid, Sachin Tendulkar and Virender Sehwag all being selected to play for the ICC World XI in the 2005 "SuperTest" against Australia.
+It had a very strong batting lineup with Rahul Dravid, Sachin Tendulkar and Virender Sehwag all being selected to play for the ICC World XI in the 2005 "SuperTest" against Australia.
 In previous times, India was unique in that it was the only country to regularly field three spinners in one team, whereas one is the norm, and of the fifteen players to have taken more than 100 wickets, only four were pace bowlers from the last 20 years.
-However, in recent years, Indian pace bowling has improved, with the emerging talents of Irfan Pathan, Munaf Patel and Sreesanth and many more playing in the national team.
-India, however have always struggled in the pace department with the only prominent pace bowler ever coming was Zaheer Khan.
+In subsequent years, Indian pace bowling improved, with the emerging talents of Irfan Pathan, Munaf Patel and Sreesanth and many more playing in the national team.
+India, however struggled in the pace department with the only prominent pace bowler that came during that period, was Zaheer Khan.

 India has had a very good record against Australia and, before the 2004/05 tour, never being defeated by Australia in a Test Series in India since 1969.
 This was the reason for Australian captain Steve Waugh labelling India as the "Final Frontier".
 The famous 2001 Australian tour of India saw Harbhajan Singh become the first Indian to take a Test hat-trick and started a good run for the team, as India beat Australia 2–1.
 India also came runners up to Australia in the final of the 2003 Cricket World Cup.